Linear regression: Interpretation

 It is possible that the unique effect be nearly zero even when the marginal effect is large.
 This may imply that some other covariate captures all the information in x_{j}, so that once that variable is in the model, there is no contribution of x_{j} to the variation in y.
 Conversely, the unique effect of x_{j} can be large while its marginal effect is nearly zero.
 This would happen if the other covariates explained a great deal of the variation of y, but they mainly explain variation in a way that is complementary to what is captured by x_{j}.
 In this case, including the other variables in the model reduces the part of the variability of y that is unrelated to x_{j}, thereby strengthening the apparent relationship with x_{j}.

 The meaning of the expression "held fixed" may depend on how the values of the predictor variables arise.
 If the experimenter directly sets the values of the predictor variables according to a study design, the comparisons of interest may literally correspond to comparisons among units whose predictor variables have been "held fixed" by the experimenter.
 Alternatively, the expression "held fixed" can refer to a selection that takes place in the context of data analysis.
 In this case, we "hold a variable fixed" by restricting our attention to the subsets of the data that happen to have a common value for the given predictor variable.
 This is the only interpretation of "held fixed" that can be used in an observational study.

 The notion of a "unique effect" is appealing when studying a complex system where multiple interrelated components influence the response variable.
 In some cases, it can literally be interpreted as the causal effect of an intervention that is linked to the value of a predictor variable.
 However, it has been argued that in many cases multiple regression analysis fails to clarify the relationships between the predictor variables and the response variable when the predictors are correlated with each other and are not assigned following a study design.

-Extensions

-Numerous extensions of linear regression have been developed, which allow some or all of the assumptions underlying the basic model to be relaxed.